-Jason Sanford is the award-winning author of a number of short stories, essays, and articles and an active member of the Science Fiction and Fantasy Writers of America.
+Jason Sanford is an award-winning author and an active member of the Science Fiction and Fantasy Writers of America.
 Born and raised in the American South, he currently lives in the Midwestern U.S. with his wife and sons.
 His life's adventures include work as an archaeologist and as a Peace Corps Volunteer.

 Jason has published more than a dozen of his short stories in the British SF magazine Interzone, which once devoted a special issue to his fiction.
 His fiction has also been published in Asimov's Science Fiction, Analog: Science Fiction and Fact, Beneath Ceaseless Skies, InterGalactic Medicine Show, Tales of the Unanticipated, The Mississippi Review Online, Diagram, The Beloit Fiction Journal, Pindeldyboz, and other places.
 Books containing his stories include multiple "year's best" story collections along with original anthologies such as Bless Your Mechanical Heart and Beyond the Sun.

 A collection of Jason’s short stories, titled Never Never Stories, was published by a small press in 2011.

 Jason’s awards and honors include being a finalist for both the Nebula Award for Best Novella and the Nebula Award for Best Novelette.
 He has also won two Interzone Readers' Polls for best story of the year and been a co-winner of a third Poll.
 Jason's other honors include receiving a Minnesota State Arts Board Fellowship, being nominated for the BSFA Award, and being longlisted for the British Fantasy Award.
 His stories have been named to multiple Locus Recommended Reading Lists along with being translated into a number of languages including Chinese, Spanish, French, Russian, Polish, Hungarian, Italian and Czech.